Adult Family Homes - General Questions and Answers

 Q: What is required to move into Blue Ridge Adult Family Home?

 A: We first have an informal meeting with the resident to see if they are a candidate for our home.
 Next our nurse delegator will do an assessment before move-in, as required by state law.
-A care plan will then be created, medications arranged for, and the first month's rent paid minus any prorated deduction from the first of the month and date of move-in.
-There are no longterm contracts.
-Rent is on a month-to-month basis.
-No damage deposit or last month rent is required.
+A care plan will then be created, and medications arranged for.

 The first month is a trial period and resident may elect to move at any time.
 The home may also deem that the resident may not be suited for stay without giving the usual 30 day notice required.
 Our tenant/resident rental contract is the state designed and approved form.
 Other homes may have different policies other than ours.